 \subsection{Simulink}

 Simulink~\cite{Simulink} is a modeling language for software design based on signals.
-For example, \Cref{fig:exampleModel} presents the steam condenser (SC)~\cite{YaghoubiHSCC} example, which is typically used as a benchmark model for the ARCH-COMP Annual Competition~\cite{Arch2023}.
+For example, \Cref{fig:exampleModel} presents the steam condenser (SC)~\cite{YaghoubiHSCC} example, which is used as a benchmark model for the ARCH-COMP annual competition~\cite{Arch2024}.
 The model has one input, the steam flow rate ($\mathit{F\_s}$), and four outputs: the steam temperature ($\mathit{T\_s}$), the cooling water flow rate ($\mathit{F\_cw}$), the heat absorbed ($Q$) and the steam pressure ($\mathit{P\_s}$).
 The SC software controller regulates the cooling water flow rate to maintain steam temperature and pressure within acceptable levels.
 Simulink models consist of components, represented by Simulink blocks, linked by connections.
 The SC model has $173$ blocks.
 For example, the steam flow rate ($\mathit{F\_s}$) input is linked to the \emph{Saturation} component, and the output of the \emph{Saturation} component is linked to the \emph{Steam Condenser Model and Controller}.
 A component can represent a subsystem and be refined using other components.
 For example, the \emph{Steam Condenser Model and Controller} contains the model of the steam condenser and its controller.
 The Simulink model also embeds the \emph{Test Sequence} and the \emph{Requirements Table} blocks.
 The \emph{Test Sequence} block is used for test case specification and is detailed below.
 The \emph{Requirements Table} block (SC\_RT) is used for requirements specification and is described in \Cref{sec:reqtable}.
 The model also uses \emph{Inport} and \emph{Outport} blocks to transmit signals into and from subsystems.
 For example, the outport \emph{Outport\_Fit\_Hecate} in \Cref{fig:FitCalculator} is used to get the signal \emph{ff\_Total} outside of the \emph{Fitness Function} subcomponent to the root level of the model.
 Outports on the root level of the model send the signals to the \matlab workspace.
-Our Simulink model also embeds the fitness function (FF) in an appropriate Simulink component that is detailed in \Cref{fig:FitCalculator}.
+Our Simulink model also embeds the fitness function (FF) in an appropriate Simulink component.
 As we will describe in \Cref{sec:hecate}, this Simulink component is generated by our SBST framework and will guide the search-based testing framework.
-The \emph{Fitness Function} component consists of two subcomponents (\emph{Stateflow Chart} and \emph{Aggregator}) that will be described in \Cref{sec:transl}.
+The \emph{Fitness Function} component is detailed in \Cref{fig:FitCalculator} and consists of two subcomponents (a \emph{Stateflow Chart} and an \emph{Aggregator}).
+The \emph{Aggregator} component is detailed in \Cref{fig:FitConverter}.
+These two components will be described in \Cref{sec:transl}.